gtranchedone/FlickrParty/README.md

 - [x] Implement simple UI for photo details
 - [x] Add support for multiple results pages
 - [x] Improve image caching by setting a limit on the cache
+- [x] Improve memory usage by responding to -didReceiveMemoryWarning and dropping all photos.
+Then reload to display content. (temporary solution)
-- [ ] Improve performance when scrolling many pages by temporarily dropping Photos that aren't being displayed
+- [ ] Improve performance when scrolling many pages by temporarily dropping Photos that aren't being displayed (final memory usage solution)
 - [ ] Add tab for photos near current location
 - [ ] Add tab for searching photos freely